opentargets/ot-release-metrics/README.md

 To start the app locally, run `streamlit run app.py`.

 If you encounter a `TomlDecodeError`, this can be resolved by removing the `~/.streamlit` folder.

+## Update the web app
+The application will be **automatically deployed** each time the `master` branch is updated.

+The hosting is served using Streamlit's native Cloud service.

+To make any changes, simply sign up at https://share.streamlit.io/signup with your personal GitHub account making sure access to the opentargets organisation repos is granted.
+You should be able to see and change the `ot-release-metrics` app configuration.